KernFerm/BubsGameHub/README.md

 1. Run `FNBUBBLES420_GITHUB_GAME_HUB.exe`.
 2. A window will open with a dropdown menu.
 Select the game you want to download or play.
 3. If you select `Repo PingPong`, `Repo Snake`, or `Repo Tetris`, you will be taken to the `corresponding GitHub page`.
-Click on the `Green Code` button in the upper right corner of the page, then click `Download ZIP`.
-Extract the zip file to play the game.
+Click on the `Green Code` button in the upper right corner of the page, then click `Download ZIP`. `Extract the zip file` to play the game.
 4. If you select `Tetris.exe` or one of the backup links, the `tetris.exe` file will be downloaded.
 You may get a warning from your browser or Windows Defender because the file is not `DIGITALLY SIGNED`.
-If this happens, click 'Continue Download' or 'More Info' and then 'Run Anyway'.
+If this happens, click `Continue Download` or `More Info` and then `Run Anyway`.

 ## HOW TO PLAY TETRIS.EXE
  (AFTER DOWNLOAD , Double Click The `fnbubbles420 github game hub application`